-However, if all outstanding degree requirements have not been fulfilled, the student must declare as an August Graduate prior to being granted permission to enroll in Practicum II, by Registration Day in the term of enrolment.
+However, if all outstanding degree requirements have not been fulfilled, the student must qualify as an August Graduate prior to being granted permission to enroll in Practicum II.

 GRADUATION AND CERTIFICATION

 BEd candidates must have met all program requirements to be eligible for graduation, have a CGPA of at least 2.50 on a 4.00 scale with no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), specialization and minor courses.